INVESTMENT GUIDE

 An SPE is a dedicated legal entity created exclusively for one real estate project.
 Think of it as a special-purpose company whose sole asset is the development under construction.
 Key features include:

-The patrimônio de afetação (ring-fenced assets) provision, established by Federal Law 10.931/2004, is the cornerstone of buyer protection.
+The patrimônio de afetação (ring-fenced assets) provision, established by Federal Law 10.931/2004, is a key governance mechanism.
 Under this regime:

-Real-World Proof: During Brazil's 2014-2016 real estate crisis, multiple large developers declared bankruptcy.
-Projects with patrimônio de afetação continued construction under buyer-elected administrators, while those without it were liquidated.
-This legal structure has been tested and proven effective.
+Why It Matters: During Brazil's 2014-2016 real estate crisis, multiple large developers declared bankruptcy.
+Projects with patrimônio de afetação had a clearer legal path for buyer assemblies and project-level administration, while projects without it faced more severe exposure.

 Monthly Financial Reporting